 Pros:

-• Saves massive time, I write 2x faster now.
+• Saves a massive amount of time; I write 2x faster now.

 • Makes me sound professional without effort.